AlexAnzolaJ/android-programming-101-cwe-materials/curriculum/02-materials/readme.md

 **Welcome screen**
 - welcome text: `welcome`

-**Bonus**: Try changing the password edit text to it protects the text being typed.
+**Bonus**: Try changing the password edit text so it protects the text being typed.

 > Ask a student to go over their solution.
 Afterwards, point out a few interesting things in the Java code like how setError works, and how the password is checked.